MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

     ![Step Editor](media/step-editor.PNG "Step Editor")

-3. When you're ready to add another step, select **Add new step** in the upper-right corner of the page.
+3. When you're ready to add another step, select **Add step** in the upper-right corner of the page.

 ### Best practices for instructional text and supporting content